How much does a North Carolina public adjuster bond cost?

 How to become a public adjuster in North Carolina

 Public adjuster applicants in North Carolina must obtain a license before commencing business operations.
-These licensing requirements include the following:
+The following requirements must all be met in order to be considered for licensure:

-- maintain an office in the home state of residence
+- Maintain office in home state of residence

 Licensees must complete at least 24 hours of continuing education courses to avoid license suspension or revocation, unless exempt.